design-automation/gs-json/README.md

   * WIRE = a set of one or more connected EDGES, either open or closed.
 * 2D Components
   * FACE = a face bounded by a closed WIRE, with zero or more holes each bounded by a closed WIRE.

-  * SHELL = a set of one or more connected FACES, either open or closed.
+The most basic types of geometric entities are:
+* Point
+* Objects
+  * Polylines
+  * Polymeshes

 ### Points
 The base data to which everything else is connected is a set of points in space.
+There is a one to many relationship between points and vertices:
+* A point can be associated with many vertices.
+* A vertex is associated with a single point.

-### Wires
+### Polylines
+The topology of a polyline consists of a single wire.
 Each wire has:
-* a set of connected edges (implicit), and
+* a set of connected edges, and
-* a sequence of vertices (implicit), each of which is
+* a sequence of vertices, each of which is
-* associated with a single (implicit) point.

-### Shells
+### Polymeshes
-Each shell has topological sub-components: wires and faces.
+The topology of a polymesh consists of wires and faces.

-The wires represent the naked edges of the shell.
-Since a shell can have holes, there may be more than one.
-A shell can also have no naked edges, in which case it is closed.
+The wires represent the naked edges of the polymesh.
+Since a polymesh can have holes, there may be more than one naked edge.
+A polymesh can also have no naked edges, in which case it is a closed solid.

 Wires have:
-* a set of connected edges (implicit), and
+* a set of connected edges, and
-* a sequence of vertices (implicit), each of which is
+* a sequence of vertices, each of which is
-* associated with a single (implicit) point.

 The faces have:
-* a set of connected edges (implicit) forming a closed loop, each of which has
+* a set of connected edges forming a closed loop, each of which has
-* a sequence of vertices (implicit).
+* a sequence of vertices.

 ### Shared Points and Vertices
 Vertices can share points.
 For example, a box can be created that has 8 points and 24 vertices (6 faces x 4 vertices).
 Each point is therefore referenced by three vertices.